wgsscapstone/dh-topic-models/README.md

 Finally, we now commit the new data files you just built to the GitHub fork you have.
 Drag and drop the data files into the "data" directory on GitHub.
+Do NOT drag the data folder in.
+Upload the content of the folder.

 If your page is published, you should see the new topic models!
 Note that you may need to open an incognito mode to refresh the JSON files.

+The site will be: https://YOURUSERNAME.github.io/dh-topic-models/

 If the site is not loading fast enough, on a mac you can download the whole repository as a zip file.
 Unzip and and open a terminal window.
 You need to